 An official Yamaha advert for the 1964 TD1, but again showing an RR 250 or Yellow Tanker, identifiable by lack of rear mudguard, centre mounted fuel filler cap and straight gear lever, other differences include lack of covers on the brake vents and of course a YDS1 based YX24 engine.
 1964 would of course been the introduction of the TD1A model (which was to gain a new frame, forks, yokes (triple clamps), wheel hubs, exhausts, seat, faring/tacho bracket etc...)

-Carefully compare the above machine to the TD1 in the below advert and you will notice lots of small differences, including; The TD1 gained sturdier front forks, meshed brake vents, fuel tank filler cap was moved further forwards and became a screw on type, fuel tank gained fixed fuel taps, new rear shocks, the addition of a rear splash guard behind the carburettors, a more curved gear change pedal, a solid rear brake stay and drilled front brake stay.
+Carefully compare the above machine to the TD1 in the below advert and you will notice lots of small differences, including; The TD1 gained sturdier front forks, meshed brake vents, fuel tank filler cap was moved further forwards and became a screw on type, fuel tank gained fixed fuel taps, the addition of a rear splash guard behind the carburettors, a more curved gear change pedal, a solid rear brake stay and drilled front brake stay.
 Other changes included the engine being YDS2, improved float chamber brackets and of course the expansion chambers on the 2nd batch of TD1's.
 Yamaha were really working hard and fast to improve the machine.

 Above: Yamaha entered their works TD1's in the 1962 Suzuka All Japan races.
 They won decisively in the Junior Class, beating the might of Honda.
-Note these bikes have long expansion pipes.
+Note these late batch bikes have long expansion pipes.